pauldacus/sass_omega4_base/README.md

 This sass file is intended for Drupal 7.x Omega4 themes using singularity grids.
 This assumption is reflected in the class names (.l-page, header.l-header, etc).
 Do not enable layout extensions in the Omega4 settings.

 Border colors have been added to grid elements for debugging and should obviously be removed in production.

+Usage: The best way to use this grid is to copy the contents of the omega-subtheme.styles.scss file into your Omega4 child theme, which should be: sites/all/themes/omega4_child_theme/sass/omega4_child_theme.styles.scss

+Remember to set grid variables in variables folder:

+Set variables in variables/_grid.scss file
+$grids: 12;
+$gutters: 1/4;